 IAEA Governors and Other Officials Invited to Japan

-1. Six governors and other officials (Egypt, Latvia, Republic of South Africa, Malaysia, Philippines and Switzerland) of the International Atomic Energy Agency (IAEA) visited Japan from February 21 to 27 at the invitation of the Ministry of Foreign Affairs.
+1. Six governors and other officials (Côte d'Ivoire, the former Yugoslav Republic of Macedonia, Singapore, the Netherlands, Mexico and Algeria) of the International Atomic Energy Agency (IAEA) visited Japan from October 23 to 29 at the invitation of the Ministry of Foreign Affairs.

-2. This invitation is one of the ongoing activities aimed at encouraging a further deepening of the international community’s understanding on the most advanced nuclear energy activities in Japan, and in particular Japan’s efforts to utilize peaceful uses of nuclear energy, chiefly through the medical applications of radiation, and its efforts following the Fukushima Daiichi Nuclear Power Station Accident.
+2. This invitation is one of the ongoing activities aimed at encouraging a further deepening of the international community’s understanding on the most advanced nuclear energy activities in Japan, and in particular Japan’s efforts to utilize peaceful uses of nuclear energy, chiefly through the human health and medical applications of radiation, and its efforts following the accident at Fukushima Daiichi Nuclear Power Station.